cmcknight/WarpWar_Mailing_List_File_Archive/README.md

 # WarpWar_Mailing_List_File_Archive
-File archives (photos, etc.) of the Yahoo!
-WarpWar Mailing list
+This archive contains the Files and Photos sections of the Yahoo!
+WarpWar Mailing List.